EQEmu/eqemu-docs-v2/docs/server/installation/server-installation-unraid.md

-# Basic Server Install - Unraid
+# AkkStack on Unraid Guide by oper8r00

-This guide is intended for advanced users who wish to setup a private EQEmu server within Unraid including the login server using the AkkStack.
+This guide is intended for advanced users who wish to setup a private EQEmulator server within **Unraid** including the login server using the AkkStack.
+AkkStack is a wonderful dockerized setup provided by *Akkadius* for EQEmu with a few handy other docker tools such as Occulus, phpAdmin, etc. This guide uses some excerpts from the official documentation.

+Unraid is commercial NAS+ software that allows users to run docker containers, plugins, and VMs all from a single machine.

 ## Prerequisites